KanishkarSelva/retail-case-analysis/my-base-of-analysis.md

+# My Base of Analysis

-# Retail Inventory Analysis by Kanishkar Selvakumar
+## Retail Inventory Analysis by Kanishkar Selvakumar

 ## Overview
 This comprehensive retail inventory analysis is designed to uncover insights into sales trends, customer satisfaction, and inventory management within a retail context.
 Leveraging SQL queries for data cleaning and analysis, this project explores various aspects of retail operations, from sales volume variability to the effectiveness of discount strategies.